epaproditus/geo-profile-dashboard/ADMIN_USERS.md

 - Supabase user metadata with an `is_admin` flag
 - SQL functions that check admin status
-- Row-level security policies in the database
+- Row-level security policies in the database (for schedules and policies)
 - React components that conditionally render based on admin status

+### Row-Level Security Policies

+The following tables have admin-specific RLS policies:

+1. **Schedules Table**:
+   - Only admins can insert, update, or delete schedules
+   - All users can view schedules

+2. **Policies Table**:
+   - Only admins can insert, update, or delete policies
+   - All users can view policies